MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_21_GrantTenantWideAdminConsentToAnApplication.md

 7. When an external user loses their last assignment to any access packages, if you want to block them from signing in to this directory, set the **Block external user from signing in to this directory** to **Yes**.

-    >**Note**: If a user is blocked from signing in to the directory, the user will be unable to re-request the access package or request additional access in this directory.
+    **Note** - If a user is blocked from signing in to the directory, the user will be unable to re-request the access package or request additional access in this directory.
 Do not configure blocking them from signing in if they will subsequently need to request access to other access packages.

 9. Once an external user loses their last assignment to any access packages, if you want to remove their guest user account in this directory, set **Remove external** user to **Yes**.